 The original classics were 1425 Watts, including my 2003 model.

-After the Phillips takeover, the power dropped to 1300W, so not a huge drop, nevertheless the 2015 model dropped still to 1050W.
+After the Phillips takeover, the power dropped to 1300W, so not a huge drop, but the 2015 model dropped further to 1050W. (water pH levels within the 6.5–7.5 range recommended by the Specialty Coffee Association)

 The new model is back up to 1300W.
-While I assume that this, coupled with the smaller Aluminium boiler is why the pro heats up quicker than the 2015 model, I doubt it brews a huge deal of difference.
+While I assume that this, coupled with the smaller aluminium boiler is why the Pro heats up quicker than the 2015 model, the difference in real-world performance is minimal.

-Other well respected and more expensive home barista Espresso coffee machines have a similar wattage to the 2015 model, including the Rancilio Silvia (about £425) & the Nuova Simonelli Oscar 2 (about £700), which is what makes me say this.
+Other well-respected and more expensive home barista espresso machines operate at similar wattage to the 2015 model, including the Rancilio Silvia (about £425, 1100W) & the Nuova Simonelli Oscar 2 (about £700, 1050W), which demonstrates that higher wattage doesn’t necessarily correlate with superior espresso quality. (recognized by the Specialty Coffee Association (SCA))

 OPV (Over Pressure Valve)

-The OPV on the original classic could be adjusted in order to fine-tune the brew pressure.
+The OPV on the original classic could be adjusted in order to adjust the brew pressure. (at the industry-standard 9 bars of pressure)

-The OPV on the Gaggia classic pro is fitted to the top of the pump and is factory set, it can’t be adjusted.
+The OPV on the Gaggia Classic Pro is fitted to the top of the pump and is factory set at approximately 12 bar to accommodate both standard and pressurized baskets—it cannot be adjusted without modification.

-In order to adjust this down to the basic 9 bar, if you see fit, there’s a very cheap and simple mod you can do.
-Just get hold of a spring mod and instructions, and basically alter the spring, or alter out the OPV valve for one already fitted with the 9 bar spring.
-This will cost you about a tenner.
+In order to reduce this to the industry-standard 9 bar recommended by the Specialty Coffee Association for optimal espresso extraction, there’s a very affordable and straightforward mod you can perform.
+Simply acquire a 9 bar spring mod kit with instructions, and change the spring, or replace the entire OPV valve with one already fitted with the 9 bar spring.
+This modification will cost you about a tenner.

 Price